karimullashah/React/README.md

  - Host an App on HTTPs
  - Tree Shaking - removes unused code for us.
  - Different dev and prod bundles.

+# Babel
+ - Babel is a Javascript Complier.
+ - Converts JSX to React Element.